 One of our goals for the upcoming school year is the continued evolution and use of the our school's dedicated "STEAM Lab" classroom.
-This room, which was introduced and utilized during the 2017-18 school year, will again serve as the "hub" of our STEAM program for the 2022-23 school year.
+This room, which was introduced and utilized during the 2017-18 school year, will again serve as the "hub" of our STEAM program for the 2023-24 school year.
 The room has been equipped with a plethora of "maker" materials that are available to all grade levels in our school.
 Teachers may bring their class in the room for weekly or bi-weekly, scheduled dates to receive instruction from our STEAM Coordinator.
-Our teachers are also welcomed to utilize the room with their class on an "as needed" basis at free times during the week.
+Our teachers are also welcome to utilize the room with their class on an "as needed" basis at free times during the week.

 A new goal for the 2021-22 school year was to focus on providing leadership opportunities for our intermediate grade students (4-6).
-This program was quite a success, the Elected Student Council was able to meet once a week with the teachers running the program.
+This program was quite a success. the Elected Student Council was able to meet once a week with the teachers running the program.
 They developed various school events that engaged all students while developing a sense of belonging and culture to our children.
-This program will continue during the 2022-23 school year.
-Again, the COVID pandemic limited our ability to carry forward with other plans, such as mixed group recesses, as would occur during a normal school year.
-We decided to hold off on our planned "Student Ambassador" positions for our 6th grade students, in which 6th graders would be trained to assist younger students and to address social concerns on the playground.
+We were able to continue this program during the 2022-23 school year with good success.
+Students are stepping up and feel empowered to express their interests and are leading activities such as assemblies and fundraisers.
+This program will continue during the 2023-24 school year.

-Based on stakeholder input, we will be focusing on providing an after school Spanish program, continuing our highly successful Ukulele and Lego Robotics programs, as well as a comprehensive Physical Education program for grades TK-6.
+Based on stakeholder input, we will be focusing on providing more after school and inter-session programs, continuing our highly successful Ukulele, Chess for Kids, Girls Running Program, and Lego Robotics as well as a comprehensive Physical Education program for grades TK-6.